rcove/TGW/README.md

 ----------------------------------------------------------------

-One time preparation of the Terraform scripts
+One time preparation of the Terraform scripts\
+Works with terraform v0.11.13 not 0.12.x https://github.com/hashicorp/terraform/issues/21170\
 1. Modify the variables.tf to suite your needs
 2. Delete Route53.tf if not needed
 3. Run terraform init